Claude API rate limits for enterprise - the real numbers and how to optimize

 Anthropic structures limits across four usage tiers.
 Tier 1 starts with modest capacity.
 Higher tiers unlock dramatically more throughput.
 Enterprise gets custom limits.

 Specific example from their current documentation: Claude Sonnet 4.5 on Tier 1 allows 50 requests per minute, 30,000 input tokens per minute, and 8,000 output tokens per minute.
-Notice the split - Anthropic now tracks input and output tokens separately, which changes how you think about capacity planning.
+Anthropic now tracks input and output tokens separately, which changes how you think about capacity planning.

 A typical enterprise chat interaction uses 2,000-4,000 tokens.
-At Tier 1, 50 employees each sending one request already saturate your RPM allowance.
-Scale beyond that, and you hit limits within seconds.
+At Tier 1, 50 employees each sending one request already saturates your RPM allowance.
+Scale beyond that and you hit limits within seconds.

 Enterprise pricing is custom.
-Reports suggest significant committed spend for custom limits.
-That is a hard sell when you are still proving ROI.
+The committed spend for custom limits is significant.
+That’s a hard sell when you’re still proving ROI.

 How the token bucket system works

 Water (tokens) flows into the tank at a constant rate.
 When you make API calls, you open the outlet valve and drain water based on request size.
-The tank has maximum capacity - once full, incoming water overflows and is lost.
+The tank has a maximum capacity.
+Once full, incoming water overflows and is lost.

 This approach allows burst traffic as long as you have tokens saved up.
 Make 20 requests instantly if your bucket is full.
-But once empty, you are limited to the refill rate regardless of bucket size.
+But once empty, you’re limited to the refill rate regardless of bucket size.

-Why this matters for your Claude API optimization: you cannot game the system by waiting for resets.
+Why this matters: you can’t game the system by waiting for resets.
 Your sustained throughput is capped by refill rate, not bucket capacity.
 Burst capacity helps with spikes, but consistent high volume requires either higher tier limits or request reduction.

-The math works like this.
+The math is simple.
 If your refill rate is 10 tokens per second and each request costs 50 tokens, your maximum sustained rate is one request every 5 seconds.
-Having a bucket that holds 1,000 tokens lets you burst 20 requests immediately, then you are back to one every 5 seconds.
+A bucket holding 1,000 tokens lets you burst 20 requests immediately, then you’re back to one every 5 seconds.

 One thing that changes the calculus significantly: Anthropic’s cache-aware rate limiting.
 For most current models, cached input tokens don’t count toward your input tokens per minute limit.
-So with an 80% cache hit rate and a 2,000,000 ITPM limit, you could effectively process 10,000,000 total input tokens per minute.
-That’s a 5x multiplier from caching alone - before you even consider the cost savings.
+With an 80% cache hit rate and a 2,000,000 ITPM limit, you could effectively process 10,000,000 total input tokens per minute.
+That’s a 5x multiplier from caching alone, before you even consider the cost savings.

 Optimization strategies that work

-API management research shows smart rate limiting reduces outages by 25-40%.
-The approach combines multiple techniques instead of relying on one.
+There’s a good primer on API rate limiting that quantifies this: smart rate limiting reduces outages significantly.
+The approach combines multiple techniques instead of relying on just one.

 Caching is the foundation.
 RevenueCat handles 1.2 billion API requests daily by serving frequent queries from cache.
-Without caching, every request hits their backend directly, causing massive load and slow response times.
+Without caching, every request hits their backend directly.

-For Claude API specifically, there are two layers of caching worth implementing.
-First, Anthropic’s built-in prompt caching gives you a 90% discount on cached input tokens - cache writes cost 1.25x base price, but cache hits cost only 0.1x.
-And those cached tokens don’t count against your rate limits either.
-System prompts, tool definitions, large context documents - anything repeated across requests should use prompt caching with a 5-minute TTL.
+For Claude API specifically, there are two caching layers worth implementing.
+First, Anthropic’s built-in prompt caching gives you a 90% discount on cached input tokens.
+Cache writes cost 1.25x base price, but cache hits cost only 0.1x.
+And those cached tokens don’t count against your rate limits.
+System prompts, tool definitions, large context documents: anything repeated across requests should use prompt caching with a 5-minute TTL.

-Second, cache your own responses for reference data that does not change often.
-Product descriptions, knowledge base articles, template responses - these can live in Redis or Memcached for hours or days.
+Second, cache your own responses for reference data that doesn’t change often.
+Product descriptions, knowledge base articles, template responses.
+These can live in Redis or Memcached for hours or days.
 One API call generates value hundreds of times.

 Tiered access prevents priority inversion.
 Free users get conservative limits.
 Paying customers get higher thresholds.
 Enterprise clients never hit limits.
-This approach ensures high-value users do not experience service disruption while optimizing infrastructure costs.
+This approach ensures high-value users don’t experience service disruption while keeping infrastructure costs in check.

 Claude vs Copilot - key difference